 DMPTool: Templates for data management plans are based on the specific requirements listed in funder policy documents.
 It provides step-by-step guidance for creating your own DMP, including templates and sample plans to help you address requirements specific to your institution and funding sources. https://dmptool.org/

-SPARC: Browse article and data sharing requirements by federal agency. https://datasharing.sparcopen.org/
+SPARC: Browse article and data sharing requirements by federal agency, https://datasharing.sparcopen.org/, and the SPARC Digest of Federal Article Data Sharing Requirement spreadsheet.

 Texas A&M University Libraries’ research librarians provide comprehensive support for researchers managing research data.
 They assist with creating Data Management Plans (DMPs) using the DMPTool, tailored to meet specific funder requirements.
 Librarians offer guidance on organizing, documenting, storing, and sharing data throughout the research lifecycle, ensuring compliance with funder and publisher mandates.
 Through consultations, they share best practices for setting up accounts and utilizing the Texas Data Repository (TDR) for publishing and archiving data, enhancing discoverability and citability, and can share information about other repositories as well.
 Workshops are also available to equip researchers with tools and strategies for effective data management, promoting long-term usability and research impact.